ahmedmbakr/CS-548-RSA-lab/readme.md

 The compilation of this code utilizes the `MakeFile`.
 To run, open the terminal in this directory as the root directory and type `make`.

 After the command finishes the target binary outputs will exist in `outputs` folder.
 There will exist one binary file for each task.
 For example, the output binrary file for the first task is `outputs/task1`, and so on.
+To run the code from the first task, type the following in the command line: `make run_task1`.
+Replace `1` in the previous command by any number from `1` to `6` to get the output for that task.

 ## Task 1 (Deriving the private key)